Thomas H. McLaughlin: Early life

 McLaughlin attended St. Francis Xavier College in New York City, obtaining a Bachelor of Arts degree in 1901.
 He then went to the University of Innsbruck in Innsbruck, Austria, where he was ordained to the priesthood for the Diocese of Newark by Bishop Balthasar Kaltner on July 26, 1904.
 McLaughlin earned a doctorate in sacred theology from Innsbruck in 1908.

 Returning to New Jersey, McLaughlin was appointed a professor at Seton Hall College at South Orange in 1908.
 He served as dean from 1914 until 1922, when he was elected president of Seton Hall and rector of Immaculate Conception Seminary.
 He remained as president until 1933 and rector until 1938.
 He was named a domestic prelate in 1923, and vicar general of the archdiocese in 1933.

 Auxiliary Bishop of Newark

-On May 18, 1935, McLaughlin was appointed as an auxiliary bishop of the Diocese of Newark and Titular Bishop of Nisa in Lycia by Pope Pius XI.
+On May 18, 1935, McLaughlin was appointed as an auxiliary bishop of Newark and Titular Bishop of Nisa in Lycia by Pope Pius XI.
 He received his episcopal consecration on July 25, 1935, from Archbishop Thomas J. Walsh, with Bishops John A. Duffy and Joseph H. Schlarman serving as co-consecrators.

 Bishop of Paterson

 Pius XI named McLaughlin as the first bishop of the newly erected Diocese of Paterson on December 16, 1937.
 He designated St. John the Baptist Church in Patterson as the cathedral.

-Thomas McLaughlin remained as Bishop of Paterson until his death on March 17, 1947.
+Thomas McLaughlin remained as bishop of Paterson until his death on March 17, 1947.
 He is buried at St. John the Baptist Cathedral Churchyard, Paterson.